SModelS/smodels-utils/pyhfintegration/README.md

 |320            |200            |0.0140                |0.0145            |3.0               |
 |360            |200            |0.0055                |0.0047            |-13.5             |

 A discrepancy of about 10-20%, sometimes up to 40% is observed.
-According to pyhf developers, this could be due to the efficiencies provided for this analysis, which are at truth-level, instead of the reco-level that are used in the offocial analysis.
+According to pyhf developers, this could be due to the efficiencies provided for this analysis, which are at truth-level, instead of the reco-level that are used in the official analysis.

 # To do list